 Renewable Power Purchase

-As the first phase and centerpiece of the council's energy recommendations, Caltech will pursue a carbon-free-power purchase agreement with Pasadena Water and Power (PWP).
-The offsite electricity will replace baseload power from Caltech's largest single source: its natural gas–based central plant.
+As the first phase and centerpiece of the council's energy recommendations, Caltech will collaborate with Pasadena Water and Power (PWP) to explore options for offsite carbon-free electricity to replace baseload power from Caltech's largest single source: its natural gas–based central plant.
 The replacement will improve campus sustainability and complement the City of Pasadena's efforts to eliminate the use of fuels that cause climate change.

-Onderdonk expects that in 2024, Caltech and PWP will sign a memorandum of understanding.
-Then we will partner to identify a wind, geothermal, or solar energy project that can deliver tens of megawatts; and complete agreements needed to bring that power to campus.
+Beginning with collaboration in 2024, Onderdonk anticipates that Caltech and PWP will partner to identify projects such as wind, geothermal, or solar energy to deliver tens of megawatts of carbon-free power to campus.

 The council also recommended that staff evaluate resiliency needs and capabilities that would allow the old cogeneration infrastructure to power the campus as a backup during blackouts as an increasingly volatile climate tests an increasingly tapped electrical grid.